BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    the most important, linear, and orthogonal “components” of the dataset.
-PCA creates nearly as many components as there are dimensions in the dataset, but is also able to rank these components, allowing just the top two most important components to be used for 2D plotting.
+PCA creates nearly as many components as there are dimensions in the dataset, but is also able to rank these components, allowing just the top two, most important components to be used for plotting.

 UMAP